MatteoDeSantis/hide-get-coins/README.md

-## A Chrome extension to hide the Get Coins UI buttons from the header of Reddit
+## A Chrome extension to hide the "Get Coins" UI buttons from the header of Reddit

 # HOW TO INSTALL